Five Dams Approved in Chile’s Patagonian Wilderness

 Countrywide protests took place Monday and on April 26 that brought thousands of people out into the streets of 17 cities.

-A recent public opinion poll conducted by the global market research company IPSOS found that over 61 percent of Chileans are against the project.
+A public opinion poll conducted by the global market research company IPSOS in April found that over 61 percent of Chileans are against the project.

 “We are calling on the Piñera government to respect the will of the people and refuse to approve HidroAysén.
 Today’s actions are just the first in a series of actions aimed at stepping up the pressure on Piñera in the coming weeks,” said Segura.